NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 ### Other log in problems

-For any log in issues not covered on this page, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58).
+For any log in problems not covered on this page, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58).